katsuhisamaruyama/ChangeMacroRecorder/README.md

 * TriggerMacro - a trigger action (refactoring, undo, redo, and cursor change)
 * CompoundMacro - a series of macros

 Recorded change macros include detailed information such as the inserted and deleted text for each edit or command.
-See [macro](<https://github.com/katsuhisamaruyama/ChangeMacroRecorder/tree/master/org.jtool.macrorecorder/src/org/jtool/macrorecorder/macro>).
+See the source code of the the [macros](<https://github.com/katsuhisamaruyama/ChangeMacroRecorder/tree/master/org.jtool.macrorecorder/src/org/jtool/macrorecorder/macro>).

 ## Requirement